duncpro/Jackal/README.md

 ```
 ### Using Jackal with JDBC
 In development/testing scenarios you're likely using a locally hosted or in-memory database.
-Jackal provides a second implementation of `SQLException`
+Jackal provides a second implementation of `SQLDatabase`
 which wraps a standard JDBC `DataSource`.
 ```java
 final SQLDatabase db = new DataSourceWrapper(/* */);